 \item Align the onset of the first notes, and align the end (MIDI note-off event) of the last notes.

-%\item Don't align the onset of the first notes, align the onset of the last notes
+%\item Don't align the onset of the first notes, but align the onset of the last notes

-%\item Don't align the onset of the first notes, align the end of the last notes
+%\item Don't align the onset of the first notes, but align the end of the last notes

 \end{enumerate}

 %The incentive for not aligning the first note is that the performer may intend to use an early start or delayed start as an expression, if the first note is aligned by it's onset, the first note in every phrase will have a onset timing bias feature of value zero.
 In other words, the early/delayed start expression is lost. %But each normalization method are equally reasonable theoretically, so we need to use empirical data to verify them.
 The experiment is explained in section \ref{TODO:experiment}.
-The experiment result showed that [TODO: result]
+The experiment results are shown in [TODO: result]

 However, neither of the method can robustly eliminate extreme values.
-Therefore, we proposed an automated approach to find the best scaling ratio such that the normalized onset deviations in the performances fits best with those in the score.
-The measure of fitting is defined as the Euclidean distance between the normalized performance onset sequences and the score onset sequences, represented as vectors. %Note that the two vectors must have the same size, because the recordings are required to match note-to-note with the score.
+Therefore, we propose an automated approach to find the best scaling ratio such that the normalized onset deviations in the performances fits best with those in the score.
+The measure of fitness is defined as the Euclidean distance between the normalized performance onset sequences and the score onset sequences, represented as vectors. %Note that the two vectors must have the same size, because the recordings are required to match note-to-note with the score.

 Brent's Method \cite{brent1973} is used to find this optimal ratio.
 To speed up the optimization and prevent unreasonable local minima value, a search range of $[initial\ guess \times 0.5 , initial\ guess \times 2]$ is imposed on the optimizer.
 The $initial\ guess$ is used as a rough estimate of the ratio, calculated by aligning the first and last onsets.
-Than we assume the actual ratio will not be smaller than half of $initial\ guess$ and not larger than twice of $initial\ guess$.
-The two numbers 0.5 and 2 are chosen by trail and error, and most of the empirical data supports this decision.
+Than we assume that the actual ratio is not smaller than half of $initial\ guess$ and not larger than twice of $initial\ guess$.
+The two numbers 0.5 and 2 are chosen by trial and error, and most of the empirical data supports this decision.
 We will demonstrate the effectiveness of this solution in Section \ref{sec:onsetnormexp}.

-%So we have defined a automatic method to dynamically adjust the normalization ratio to eliminate systematical error in the onset deviation feature.
-Comparing this method to not using any normalization (see Fig. \ref{fig:afternorm}), the method can produce very low onset deviations, roughly centered around zero, while the result from not using any normalization will show a clear trend of increasing deviations.
+%So we have defined an automatic method to dynamically adjust the normalization ratio to eliminate systematical error in the onset deviation feature.
+Comparing this method with the naïve approach not using any normalization (see Fig. \ref{fig:afternorm}), the adoptedmethod can produce very low onset deviations, roughly centered on zero, while the results by no normalization will show a clear trend of increasing deviations.

 \chapter{Corpus Preparation}